OleVik/grav-plugin-twigfeeds/README.md

 # [Grav](http://getgrav.org/) Twig Feeds Plugin

 Exposes RSS and Atom feeds to Grav, making them available for use in Twig.
-This means you can define a RSS feed in the plugin-configuration, then access them for iteration in Twig-templates.
+This means you can define RSS feeds in the plugin-configuration, then access them for iteration in templates.

 ## Installation and Configuration